navanchauhan/navanchauhan.github.io/Content/about/index.md

 tags: Personal
 ---

-# About Me

-Hi!
+# Hey now, how’s it going?

-My name is Navan, and welcome to my small corner of the internet.
+Welcome to my small corner of the internet.

-I currently work at a software company in California where I have the amazing opportunity to work on the AI Agents team.

 I enjoy solving problems across different fields.
-While I’m a programmer by trade, I have recently spent significant time working in drug discovery.
-I fell in love with Mathematics during college, with a particular interest in probability theory.
+While I’m a programmer by trade, I have spent significant time working in computational drug discovery.
+I fell in love with mathematics during college and developed a particular interest in probability theory.

-Besides spending too much time in front of the screen, I do occasionally like to touch grass while Hiking or MTBiking.
+Besides spending too much time in front of a screen, I occasionally like to touch grass by hiking or mountain biking.
 I also enjoy skiing, reading, homebrewing, and watching movies.

 ## "Virtual Furniture"